 Special Education Needs

-Work is done with students who have difficulty either within the context of the classroom situation where they receive individual and group support, or in a withdrawal situation.
+In line with the school mission statement, the SEN team work with all pupils to ensure that each child is able to achieve and every child is valued for their unique skills and characters.
+Work is carried out with students who have difficulty either within the context of the classroom situation where they receive individual and group support, or in a withdrawal situation.

 The school is committed to meeting all students’ needs, academic, social and personal.
 All school personnel will be responsive to the educational, emotional and social needs of each individual.

-In addition the school is committed to having a Learning Support Department with Resource Area, and a Special Educational Needs Co-ordinator, responsible for the day to day operation of the school’s SEN Policy.
+In addition, the school is committed to having a Learning Support Department with a well-equipped Resource Area, a team of LSAs who work to ensure every pupil achieves, an interventions coordinator and learning mentor, and a Special Educational Needs Co-ordinator, responsible for the day-to-day operation of the school’s SEN Policy.

 Aims and Entitlements